Non-thermal pairing glue of electrons in the steady state: Introduction

-As a first step, we generalize Eliashberg theory to the case of a time-translation invariant NESS by employing the Keldysh diagrammatic formalism \cite{Sieberer2016,KamenevBook}.
+As a first step, we generalize Eliashberg theory to the case of a time-translation-invariant NESS employing the Keldysh diagrammatic formalism \cite{Sieberer2016,KamenevBook}.
 Differently from previous dynamical implementations, which considered momentum-averaged models of transient \cite{Kemper2015,Sentef2016,Grunwald2024} or quasistationary Floquet-driven \cite{Murakami2017,Babadi2017} superconductors, we also go beyond momentum-averaging, which turns out to be necessary to generate the new non-thermal contribution to the pairing.
-As a specific implementation, we focus on the case of a perfect forward-scattering electron-electron interaction where the boson mediator does not transfer any momentum.
-For this implementation, our approach is analytically tractable in the weak-coupling regime.
-This type of interaction is also experimentally relevant, as it is used to describe for example photon-mediated interactions in driven cavity materials \cite{Gao2020,Chakraborty2021} and phonon-mediated interactions in FeSe thin films on dielectric substrates \cite{Rademaker2016,Wang2016,SentefRubio2018}.
+As a specific implementation, we consider the case of a forward-scattering electron-electron interaction, which can describe phonon-mediated interactions in FeSe thin films on dielectric substrates \cite{Rademaker2016,Wang2016,SentefRubio2018} and photon-mediated interactions in driven cavity materials \cite{Gao2020,Chakraborty2021}.
+In particular, we consider the perfect forward-scattering limit, where the momentum transferred by the boson mediator is the smallest momentum scale in the system.
+This limit makes our equations analytically tractable in the weak-coupling regime, while still qualitatively reproducing the behavior of small but finite momentum transfer \cite{Verelogiannis1996,Danylenko1999,KunSondhi2000,Rademaker2016}.
 While we find that this model is particularly suited for highlighting non-thermal pairing effects, we remark that the non-equilibrium pairing mechanism that we identified is not limited to the perfect forward-scattering case.
+For completeness, we also note that there are subtleties regarding the extent to which beyond-mean-field effects may modify the nature of the phase transition in this model.
+Further details are discussed in \cref{sec:model}.

-Applying our formalism to this model, we compute both analytically and numerically the steady-state properties at the superconducting transition for two different examples: (i) a temperature-bias setup with bosons and electrons coupled to two different thermal baths (similarly to Ref.~\cite{FloresCalderon2025}) and (ii) a setup where the bosons are incoherently driven at energies much greater than the temperature (similarly to Ref.~\cite{Eckhardt2024}).
+Applying our formalism to this perfect forward-scattering model, we compute both analytically and numerically the steady-state properties at the superconducting transition for two different examples: (i) a temperature-bias setup with bosons and electrons coupled to two different thermal baths (similarly to Ref.~\cite{FloresCalderon2025}) and (ii) a setup where the bosons are incoherently driven at energies much greater than the temperature (similarly to Ref.~\cite{Eckhardt2024}).

 In both setups, the non-thermal pairing mechanism significantly affects the physics of the superconducting phase transition.
 Specifically, the critical coupling $g_c$ in the weak-coupling regime can be expressed in terms of three self-consistently determined parameters: the effective electron temperature $T_e$, the electron spectral width at the Fermi surface (FS) $\eta$, and the non-thermal pairing parameter $\anth$.
 The first two describe modifications of the electron distribution and spectrum, respectively.
 The last parameter describes instead a genuinely non-thermal effect, as it arises from the breaking of the thermal fluctuation-dissipation relations in the anomalous self-energy.
 It is non-zero only outside of thermal equilibrium and its sign determines whether it contributes to enhance or suppress electron pairing with respect to the thermal case.